 - Attach the dough hook to the stand mixer.
 Mix on low speed until the dough comes together and then turn the speed up to medium-low and mix for 3 minutes.
 Turn the speed up to medium and mix for another 2 minutes.

 - Form the dough into a tight ball and place into a lightly greased bowl.
-Cover with a clean kitchen towel and allow the dough to double in size, approximately 40 minutes.
-Remove the towel and punch down the dough.
+Cover with a clean kitchen towel and allow the dough to double in size, approximately one hour.
+Remove the towel and gently punch down the dough.

-- Lightly grease a baking sheet.
-Using a kitchen scale, divide the dough into 8 3-ounce balls (one will be slightly under 3 ounces).
+- Lightly grease a baking sheet (I use baking spray with flour for this step, but vegetable oil will work).
+Using a kitchen scale, divide the dough into 8 even balls (each will be around or just slightly less than 3 ounces).
 Roll each ball tightly and pinch the bottoms.
 Place the balls pinched side down on the baking sheet, cover with a towel and allow the dough to rise for another 20 minutes.

 - Preheat the oven to 425 degrees F. Bring the 4 quarts of water to a boil with the baking soda.
 In batches, cook the rolls for 30 seconds per side.
 Remove with a slotted spoon and place onto a clean, greased baking sheet (do not use parchment paper or the rolls will stick).